RATING★ 9.0

 The screenplay takes its time to establish the stakes, ensuring that every character motivation is grounded in a psychological reality.
 The synopsis only hints at the depth: "Essie, a mountain girl, moves in with a family of neighboring bootleggers when her father, also a bootlegger, is killed by federal agents.
 She falls in love with Tom, one of the family's brothers, but another brother, the violent and brutal Lem, decides he wants her for himself, and beats Tom badly.
 What the girl doesn't know is that it wasn't the feds who killed her father--it was Lem.
 Complications ensue."

 Is Driven truly worth your investment of time and attention?
 In an era of disposable content, this film makes a strong case for its existence.
-If you are a connoisseur of Drama, then this is a worthwhile watch if you have a specific interest in the themes or the performers involved.
+If you are a connoisseur of Drama, then this is a mandatory viewing experience, a film that will haunt your thoughts long after you leave the theater.

 At a deeper level, Driven explores the dichotomy of truth and perception.
 The 1923 audience is increasingly sophisticated, and Charles Brabin respects this by refusing to provide easy answers to the story's complex questions.